-Touch the Menu Key 📃 to open all advanced options.
+Touch the Menu Key to open all advanced options.

-Set image as - Touch to use the photo as a Contact photo, Home screen wallpaper or Lock screen wallpaper.
+Set image as - Tap to use the photo as Contact photo, Home screen wallpaper, Lock screen wallpaper or Wallpaper.

-Move - Touch to move the photo to another place.
+Move - Tap to move the photo to another place.

-Copy - Touch to copy the selected photo and save it to another album.
+Copy - Tap to copy the selected photo and save it to another album.